KeithWilliamsGMIT/Data-Representation-And-Querying-Project/README.md

 ###### Client Side
 - AngularJS

 The AngularJS framework was used to handle the routing on the client side and because it allowed the JavaScript to be written in a structured way, using the MVC pattern.

-Ng Route was originally used for the client side routing, but I then switched to UI Router for nested views.
+Despite initially wanting to use angular 2 to take advantage of TypeScript, I ended up choosing angular 1 mainly because I had experience working with it from a previous modeule.
+I used a library for the client side routing.
+Ng Route was origin usedally, but I then switched to UI Router because it supported nested views.

 - Bootstrap